 Kinect Hackers Are Changing the Future of Robotics www.wired.com/magazine

 10 Hacks That Make Microsoft's Kinect a Killer Controller www.wired.com/gadgetlab

 Robert Cong is a graduate from Cal Poly, San Luis Obispo in Electrical Engineering.
-He is originally from Lincoln Heights in Los Angeles, CA, and currently resides in Belmont, CA where he works as a Product Manager for Jameco Electronics.
 His interests include sports, movies, music, and playing with cool, new gadgets.

 Ryan Winters is a Product Manager at Jameco Electronics and a Bay Area, California native.
 He is mostly self-taught and his hobbies include working on cars and computers, fiddling with electronic gadgets and experimenting with robotics.